 Talbot Interfaith Shelter was formed in 2008 by a group of concerned members of Talbot County faith communities alarmed by a growing number of requests for assistance from those who were hungry, homeless, or about to become homeless.
 We hoped to be able to fill the gap to provide a safe haven to families in need.

-For 5 years, we were a “homeless” homeless shelter, rotating cots, blankets, supplies and support through Talbot’s faith congregations.
-Teams of volunteers from 19 faith communities came together to bring hot meals, drive shelter guests to showers at the YMCA, make bagged lunches and spend time with the shelter’s guests.
-Shelter guests had to leave each morning, and return again in the evening to allow the churches and synagogue to conduct their normal schedules of day school and outreach meetings.
+For 5 years, we were a “homeless” homeless shelter, rotating cots, blankets, supplies and support through Talbot’s faith congregations during the cold-weather months.
+Teams of volunteers from 19 faith communities came together to bring hot meals, drive guests to shower at the YMCA, make bagged lunches and provide fellowship for the shelter’s guests.
+Guests had to leave each morning and return in the evening to allow the churches and synagogue to conduct their regular business.

 For many years, our strategic plan included the prospect of a second shelter facility that would allow us to expand our capacity and help more of our neighbors in need.
 In the spring of 2020, when the COVID crisis began, we anticipated devastating economic repercussions for many in our community.
 Even before eviction courts reopened, we were already receiving an influx of calls from local families and individuals in need of shelter.